-All kids have a big potential inside of them.
-As scientists, part of our job is to sparkle the love for science in their hearts.
+As scientists, part of our job is to sparkle the love for science in people’s hearts.

 Additionally, I have recently joined the meriSTEM team.
 I am very enthusiastic about sharing some cool information about seismology and help school teachers to improve their approach on teaching science to their students in the classroom!

 - EMSC2022: Introduction to Global Geophysics.
-Convener: Meghan S. Miller.
-Lecturers: Dave Heslop and Meghan S. Miller.
+Lecturers: Meghan S. Miller, Dave Heslop, and Louis Moresi.
 Upon completion of this course, students are expected to have a deeper understanding of the Earth’s internal structure and the main concepts applied in seismology, geohazard, and geodynamics.